 When introduced in new surroundings, common carp tend to settle in and thrive.
 First imported to the United States in the late 1800s, it is now established in rivers and lakes in every state except Alaska.
-Our experience with this long-term resident may help us anticipate the challenges and potential outcomes of Asian carp arrivals (bighead carp, silver carp, grass carp, black carp) to the Mississippi National River and Recreation Area.
+Our experience with this long-term resident may help us anticipate the challenges and potential outcomes of invasive carp arrivals (bighead carp, silver carp, grass carp, black carp) to the Mississippi National River and Recreation Area.

 Common carp will eat nearly anything, from vegetation and detritus to aquatic insect larvae and crawfish.
 They are very active feeders, disturbing sediments and uprooting plants, as they forage.
 This feeding style often incurs the wrath of anglers and fisheries managers, as high carp populations can cause a deterioration of water quality and habitat for native fish species under certain conditions, especially in smaller water bodies that have silty bottoms.
 Carp reproduce readily and tolerate polluted waters and low oxygen levels better than many native fish.

 Common carp tend to be very aware of their surroundings and easily spooked.
 As a result, they often are found in places where water is cloudy or contains overhead cover.
 It has keen senses and its swim bladder works as a resonating chamber to amplify sound waves that reach the body through the water making them somewhat challenging to catch.
 European anglers have a long history of eagerly seeking out these fish using elaborate fishing strategies and finely tuned techniques.